 Some expenses were eliminated as one-off expenses which are not expected to occur regularly in the future.
-The amount of one-off expenses incurred during fiscal year 2018 and eliminated in the derivation of the assumptions was 119 million yen.
+The amount of one-off expenses incurred during fiscal year 2019 and eliminated in the derivation of the assumptions was 150 million yen.

-In setting unit costs, Lifenet allows for consumption taxes (including local consumption tax), of 8% (until September 30, 2019) and 10% (from October 1, 2019 onwards).
+In setting unit costs, Lifenet allows for consumption taxes (including local consumption tax), of 10%.
 The inflation rate is set to 0% for the first 40 years from the valuation date.
 Beyond the 40th year, inflation rates are increased based on the increase in forward rates to an ultimate inflation rate of 2%.